jorgeclaro/pi-pico-rs/README.md

 1. Plug in the Pico to your host machine in bootloader mode (with the on-board button held down)
 2. Run `just flash`

+## Only generate UF2 binary

+1. Open `.cargo/config.toml` file
+2. Remove `-d` on runner setting to skip auto-flash and only generate UF2 file

 ## Additional Resources

 - The [rp-pico](https://github.com/rp-rs/rp-hal/tree/main/boards/rp-pico) crate